joce1ynn/computer-science-for-JS/README.md

 A factory function is a function that returns a new object.

 ### 1.6 Constructors functions

 The constructor is a special method of a class for creating and initializing an object instance of that class.

 In a constructor function this does not have a value.
 It is a substitute for the new object.
 The value of this will become the new object when a new object is created.

+## 2. Algorithms

+Algorithms are a series of steps to solve a problem or perform an action

+### 2.1 Common Search Algorithms

+<b>Linear Search Algorithm</b>
+A linear search looks at every index in sequential order.
+It works, but a lot of time is wasted looking at indexes that don't matter.

+One optimization you could make is to add a `break` or `return` statement once the index is found.
+This helps reduce the time needed for numbers at the beginning of the array.

+**Binary Search Algorithm**
+A binary search works by continually dividing the data in half based on whether the number you're looking for is greater or less than a chosen middle point.

+This only works if the data is sorted in numerical order.